sreeharshau/EthereumLotteryApplication_ReactUI/README.md

 This project is a React-based application to interact with the Ethereum powered lottery application created by me.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Please visit the Wiki for this github repository to find snippets of the application in action!

 ## To start the application server locally

 ####  `npm install`